Sophie-onbelet/TA-qualification-assignment/README.md

 Validate performance/ response time (stress and load tests)<br />
 <br />
 These are the most critical end-to-end processes within this API.
 Focus on these are important to test the connectivity of the API and its response.
 Automating this will faster and more accurate.
+You want to test the scenarios with valid input, but also check which response codes you get went you enter invalid input.
 Also you will be able to execute stress and load tests for the different scenarios to measure the performance. <br />
 <h3>2. x </h3></br>
 <h3>3. x </h3></br>
 <h3>4. x </h3></br>